yantrashala/prefab/README.md

 * [Go (at least Go 1.11)](https://golang.org/dl/)

 #### Fetch from GitHub
 Prefab uses the Go Modules support built into Go 1.12 to build.
-The easiest is to clone prefab in a directory outside of GOPATH, as in the following example:
+The easiest way is to clone prefab in a directory outside of GOPATH, as in the following example:

 ```
 > mkdir $HOME/src